jackiehjm/stx-docs/doc/source/storage/kubernetes/configure-an-external-netapp-deployment-as-the-storage-backend.rst

 .. _configure-an-external-netapp-deployment-as-the-storage-backend:

 ==============================================================
-Configure an External Netapp Deployment as the Storage Backend
+Configure an External NetApp Deployment as the Storage Backend
 ==============================================================

-Configure an external Netapp Trident deployment as the storage backend, after system installation using a |prod|-provided ansible playbook.
+Configure an external NetApp deployment as the storage backend, after system installation using a |prod|-provided ansible playbook.

 .. rubric:: |prereq|